 HOW TO ARRANGE A CLOSE APPROACH PERMIT

-To request a Close Approach Permit, please call 0800 100 202 and hold to speak to one of the customer services team.
-Alternatively you can visit the Counties Power office at 14 Glasgow Road, Pukekohe to speak with one of our network controllers during the hours of 7:30am - 4pm.
+To request a Close Approach Permit, you need to come into the Counties Power office at 14 Glasgow Road, Pukekohe and speak with one of our network controllers during the hours of 7:30am - 4pm.

 When is a close approach permit required?